So you remember yesterday’s post? How to Make Cake Flour?

 1½ teaspoons cocoa powder…. check

 1. Preheat the oven to 350ºF.
 Spray two round 10-inch cake pans (2 inches deep) with nonstick baking spray.
-I made mine in a 9×13 pan… I was to tired to make 2 round cakes and then ice and stack them….
+I made mine in a 9×13 pan… I was too tired to make 2 round cakes and then ice and stack them…

 Then you push the bottom in, it moves your shortening up and you just scrape it off the bottom.
 See how simple that is!
 Like I said, if you ever deal with shortening (for cake decorating) these 2 things will make your life so flippin easy you won’t know what hit you!